 On rare occasions an SPRC may seek a pastoral change because of fit and effectiveness in the current appointment.
 This may become apparent during the quarterly reports.
 When concerns arise during the yearly appraisal, an improvement plan with benchmarks is to be developed by the SPRC and pastor and reviewed monthly.
-Contact Nicola Mulligan in the Bishop's office at nmulligan@gnjumc.org for questions, support in the process and steps to be taken.
+Contact your District Superintendent for questions, support in the process and steps to be taken.
 A minimum of 3 reviews without sufficient progress is required before any pastoral change will be considered because of fit and ineffectiveness.